jdvin/boundary/content/index.md

 # About me

-My main interests are machine learning and neuroscience.
+My main interests are neuroscience and machine learning.